kenken64/NUSISS-DevOpsEng/workshop/workshop5.md

 sudo docker-compose up --build
 ```

-7. Implement test on separate container, please replace the hash value of the container id from ps command
+7. Launch another Jupyter notebook terminal (slave server) to execute this step.
+Implement test on separate container, please replace the hash value of the container id from ps command

 ```
 docker ps